fractalide/fractalide-website-styx/content/trulity/trulity_modes.md

                 <div class="hyperflow_mode hyperflow_item_1">
                     <h2 class="sub_heading_blue">Node mode</h2>
                     <p>
                         Nodemoders are the first wave of pioneers.
-These people move into uninhabited, wild territory seeking out and extracting gold ore and nuggets from the hills and rivers.
+These people move into uninhabited, wild territory seeking out and extracting gold ore and nuggets from hills and rivers.
+Currently the Fractalide project is in this stage and seeks out these pioneers.
                     </p>
                     <p>
                         This browser mode consists of a text editor and an interpreter so that people may build the very lowest level of reusable, reproducible and composable components.
 Luceo is the gold to be extracted.
 A large portion of Luceo will be used to subsidise nodemoders building out initial infrastructure.